||Movie Title/Year and Scene

 Oliver (Rob Lowe): "Contract or no, I will not bow to any

 - while holding up a slice of Pizza Hut pizza, and then with

-but for me, the beast doesn't include selling out.
-Garth, you
+one, but for me, the beast doesn't include selling out.
+Garth,

-know what I'm talking about, right?"; when Garth added (while
+you know what I'm talking about, right?"; Garth added

 - Wayne's scene with Cassandra, when he asked about